Collections

 Vectors

 Vectors are Loon's workhorse ordered collection.
-You create them with the #[...] syntax, and they do exactly what you'd expect: hold things in order, let you index into them, and grow when you need them to.
+You write them with the #[...] syntax, and they do the expected work: hold things in order, let you index into them, and grow when you ask.

 [let nums #[1 2 3 4 5]]